Advancing paediatric surgery through education and research

 The exam is run over two days.

-x2 15 minute long-cases which currently has patients but this may not be the case in the future.
-There are complex patients with multiple co-morbidities e.g. VACTERL association.
+x3 15 minute Intermediate cases which currently has volunteer patients / parent.
+These are complex patients with multiple co-morbidities e.g. VACTERL association.
 You will usually be asked to take a brief history and again the examiner will then work through a set of questions.
-You are likely to be asked to examine at least one of the patients.
 The theme of these patients can also be urology.

-Vivas – x8 5 minute vivas on Neonatal Urology/Urology, Oncology/General/Endocrine and Neonates/Emergencies/Trauma
+Vivas – 3 vivas – each having x8 5 minute questions on Neonatal Urology/Urology, Oncology/General/Endocrine and Neonates/Emergencies/Trauma

 There is often a long wait between each set of 8 vivas so be prepared for the day and have plenty to eat/drink (catered for by JCIE).